akshayverma5122/Kubernetes/cka/03-Scheduling/04-Affinity-nodeSelector.md

 If you specify multiple expressions in a single matchExpressions field associated with a term in nodeSelectorTerms, then the Pod can be scheduled onto a node only if all the expressions are satisfied (expressions are ANDed).

 ## Inter-pod affinity and anti-affinity

+Inter-pod affinity and anti-affinity allow you to constrain which nodes your Pods can be scheduled on based on the labels of Pods already running on that node, instead of the node labels.

 #### K8s Reference Docs